ninichang/cartogram-web/doc/setup-osx.md

     ...
     $ createuser --interactive --pwprompt gocart

-Enter a password when prompted, and answer no to all of the questions asked by typing `n` and pressing return each time:
+Enter your chosen password when prompted, and answer no to all of the questions asked by typing `n` and pressing return each time:

     Enter password for new role:
     Enter it again: